July to September, 2022

 This report uses seasonally adjusted data in charts displaying data with a monthly frequency in the Overview section.

-Unadjusted data is used in charts and tables showing the changes for the current quarter compared with the same quarter for the previous year.
-Unadjusted data is also used to calculate annual averages, year-to-date averages and 2020 third quarter averages.
+Unadjusted data are used in charts and tables showing the changes for the current quarter compared with the same quarter for the previous year.
+Unadjusted data are also used to calculate annual averages, year-to-date averages and 2022 third quarter averages.

 All estimates in this report are based on Statistics Canada’s Labour Force Survey (LFS), which measures the current state of the national provincial and territorial labour market.
 The LFS is based on a household survey carried out monthly by Statistics Canada in reference weeks of the month.
-The reference periods for the three months of the third quarter of 2020 are July 12 to 18, August 9 to August 15 and September 13 to 19.
+The reference periods for the three months of the third quarter of 2022 are July 10 to 16, August 14 to 20 and September 11 through 17.

 Ontario’s labour market overview